ptlis/shell-command/README.md

         ])
 ```

-Conditionally in bulk depending on the result of an expression:
+Conditionally, depending on the result of an expression:

 ```php
     $builder